-Average daily attendance (ADA) is a measurement of the number of pupils attending classes of MSA 4.
+Average daily attendance (ADA) is a measurement of the number of pupils attending classes of MSA.
 The purpose of attendance accounting from a fiscal standpoint is to provide the basis on which apportionments of State funds are made to local education agencies.
-This schedule provides information regarding the attendance of students at various grade levels and in different programs.
+This schedule provides information regarding the attendance of students.